janosh/blog/content/posts/2019-07-01~useDarkMode/useDarkMode.md

 ## Conclusion

-So there you have it.
-Implementing a dark mode using React hooks and styled-components from start to finish.
-To be honest, this took more work and thought than I had originally anticipated but all the more reason to write this up in a blog post, right?
-I hope this makes it easier for other's in the future.
-Definitely let me know in the comments if anything is unclear and and could do with some further explanation.
+To be honest, implementing a dark mode using React hooks and styled-components from start to finish took longer and was more work than I had originally anticipated.
+All the more reason to write this up in a blog post, right?
+Hopefully this is helpful to other's in the future.
+If you have questions or you think I was unclear anywhere, let me know in the comments.